bss114/OHMC_Colaboratory/Protocols/ViralSeq/QIAmpMinEluteViral.md

 - Centrifuge at 20,000 x g for 1 minute.
 - Store at -80°C until ready for downstream use.

-Quantity and Quality of extracted viral nucleic acids are to be checked with the Qubit and Nanodrop.
+The quantity and quality of extracted viral nucleic acids should be checked with the Qubit and Nanodrop.

 ## 4. References
 1. https://www.qiagen.com/us/products/discovery-and-translational-research/dna-rna-purification/multianalyte-and-virus/qiaamp-minelute-virus-kits?catno=57704